September 20, 2018

-That's still the only way taxidermy can be completely preserved from pests, he said, which means the industry has suffered.
+That's still the only way taxidermy can be completely preserved from pests, he said, which means the industry has suffered since we've discovered the dangers of arsenic.
 Cloth moths and beetles are no match for the chemical because it migrates into the animal hair and kills bugs when they try to munch.
-Today, there's no effective pesticide they can use to keep them out.
+Today, there's no safe, effective pesticide they can use to keep them out.

 Another industry secret?
 When cleaning some of the plants in each diorama, staff use artificial saliva (yep, they make that) to get soot off the tissue-paper-thin leaves and flowers without stripping away color.

-"It’s pretty hard to get enough saliva from your co-workers to clean a diorama … but you can buy artificial saliva to take the pressure off,” she said laughing.
+"It’s pretty hard to get enough saliva from your co-workers to clean a diorama … but you can buy artificial saliva to take the pressure off,” Sontchi said, laughing.

-Leaf litter on the ecosystem floor that Sontchi described as crushed, mealy, brown leftovers — like the path of leaves in the fall leading up to your front door — was replaced with leaves from local arboretums that had African trees.
+Leaf litter on the ecosystem floor that were like crushed, mealy, brown leftovers — like the path of leaves in the fall leading up to your front door — was replaced with leaves from local arboretums that fostered African trees.

-“Because we don’t want someone saying, ‘What's the oak doing in here?’"
+“Because we don’t want someone saying, ‘What's an oak doing in here?’"
 Sontchi said.